Emfraz: History

 The earliest notice of Enfraz was in the 14th century, when Gebre Iyasu, a disciple of Ewostatewos, founded a monastery there.
-The Imam Ahmad Gragn camped there during the rainy season of 1543, after he defeated Cristovão da Gama at the Battle of Wofla.
+The Adal Imam camped there during the rainy season of 1543, after he defeated Cristovão da Gama at the Battle of Wofla.
 The Emperor Menas later used it as his camp during the rainy season of 1559, and thereafter it was favored as an administrative center by the succeeding Emperors: Sarsa Dengel spent the rainy season there three times between 1571 and 1580, then every rainy season for four years beginning with 1585, eventually building a stone castle there, possibly modelled on the Ottoman fort at Debarwa.
+The 17th century philosipher Zera Yacob settled there on his way to Shewa in order to escape imperial authority after Atse Susenyos converted to catholicism and ordered his subjects to do the same.
+He found a patron, a rich merchant named Habta Egziabher (known as Habtu), and married a maid of the family.
+Yacob became the teacher of Habtu's two sons, including Walda Heywat, after which he lived a fulfilled family life in Emfraz and remained there until his death.

 Despite the move of the capital to Gondar, Enfraz still retained some importance in the following years.
 When the European traveler Charles Jacques Poncet visited the town around 1700, he compared it favorably to Gondar.
 He describes how it was an important marketplace for slaves and civet, favored by Ethiopian Muslims because there they could openly practice their religion, unlike in Gondar.
 The Emperor Tewoflos held his coronation in Enfraz a few years later.

 While over the next fifty years Enfraz declined in importance when James Bruce visited the town he remarked on its trade in blue Surat cloth.

 Records at the Nordic Africa Institute website records that by 1967 the Ethiopian Telecommunications Company had a pay telephone station in this town, but no telephone subscribers.